YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buftary *BufferTArray) TpST(tptoken uint64, errstr *BufferT, tpfn func(uint64, *BufferT) int, transid string) error

-:code:`TpST()` wraps `ydb_tp_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-tp-s-ydb-tp-st>`_ to implement `Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#transaction-processing>`_. :code:`tpfn` is a  function with two parameters, the first of which is a :code:`tptoken` and the second is an :code:`errstr`.
+:code:`TpST()` wraps :ref:`ydb-tp-s-st-fn` to implement :ref:`txn-proc`. :code:`tpfn` is a  function with two parameters, the first of which is a :code:`tptoken` and the second is an :code:`errstr`.

 As an alternative to parameters for :code:`tpfn`, create closures.

 A function implementing logic for a transaction should return :code:`int` with one of the following:

 - A normal return (:code:`YDB_OK`) to indicate that per application logic, the transaction can be committed.
-The YottaDB database engine will commit the transaction if it is able to, as discussed in `Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#transaction-processing>`_, and if not, will call the function again.
+The YottaDB database engine will commit the transaction if it is able to, as discussed in :ref:`txn-proc`, and if not, will call the function again.
 - :code:`YDB_TP_RESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
 - :code:`YDB_TP_ROLLBACK` to indicate that :code:`TpST()` should not commit the transaction, and should return ROLLBACK to the caller.

 The :code:`BufferTArray` receiving the :code:`TpST()` method is a list of local variables whose values should be saved, and restored to their original values when the transaction restarts.
 If the :code:`cbuftary` structures have not been allocated or :code:`elemsUsed` is zero, no local variables are saved and restored; and if :code:`elemsUsed` is 1, and that sole element references the string "*" all local variables are saved and restored.

-A case-insensitive value of "BA" or "BATCH" for :code:`transid` indicates to YottaDB that it need not ensure Durability for this transaction (it continues to ensure Atomicity, Consistency, and Isolation), as discussed under `ydb_tp_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-tp-s-ydb-tp-st>`_.
+A case-insensitive value of "BA" or "BATCH" for :code:`transid` indicates to YottaDB that it need not ensure Durability for this transaction (it continues to ensure Atomicity, Consistency, and Isolation), as discussed under :ref:`ydb-tp-s-st-fn`.

-Please see both the description of `ydb_tp_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-tp-s-ydb-tp-st>`_ and the sections on `Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#transaction-processing>`_ and `Threads and Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#threads-and-transaction-processing>`_ for details.
+Please see both the description of :ref:`ydb-tp-s-st-fn` and the sections on :ref:`txn-proc` and :ref:`threads-txn-proc` for details.

 .. note:: If the transaction logic receives a :code:`YDB_TP_RESTART` or :code:`YDB_TP_ROLLBACK` from a YottaDB function or method that it calls, it *must* return that value to the calling :code:`TpE()` or :code:`TpST()`.
 Failure to do so could result in application level data inconsistencies and hard to debug application code.